Astrovicis/Ocean-Bounty-Upgradeability-POC/README.md

     truffle console
     ```

-3. The following commands are all executing inside truffle console
+3. The following commands are executed inside of truffle console
     ```
     migrate --reset
     .load setup
     ```

+ 4. TBC

 ---
 -The Matryx Team